 Low to no budget?
 No problem.
 As Robert Rodriguez once famously demonstrated with El Mariachi, there are plenty of examples of filmmakers using their creative prowess to make their films with virtually no backing.
-Whether you’re an auteur finagling finance for your next film or a Pond5 contributor producing media with limited assets, it’s imperative to define your purpose, watch your costs, and plan accordingly.
+Whether you’re an auteur working toward your next film or a stock media contributor with limited assets, it’s imperative to define your purpose, watch your costs, and plan accordingly.

 Do More with Less